MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/pop-ups/includes/display-alert.md

 To complete this tutorial you should have Visual Studio for Mac (latest release), with iOS and Android platform support installed.
 In addition, you will also require Xcode (latest release).
 For more information about installing the Xamarin platform, see [Installing Xamarin](~/get-started/installation/index.md).

 1. Launch Visual Studio for Mac, and create a new blank Xamarin.Forms app named **PopupsTutorial**.
-Ensure that the app uses .NET Standard as the shared code mechanism.

     > [!IMPORTANT]
     > The C# and XAML snippets in this tutorial requires that the solution is named **PopupsTutorial**.
 Using a different name will result in build errors when you copy code from this tutorial into the solution.